owenkobasz/spindle/README.md

 python3 main.py
 ```

-The script will guide you through:
+The script presents a main menu with two options:

+**Option 1: Scrape playlist and create playlist folder**
 1. Entering the playlist URL
 2. Scraping the playlist
 3. Matching tracks to your library
-4. Handling missing tracks
+4. Handling missing tracks (with Amazon Music links)
 5. Creating the playlist folder

+**Option 2: Catalog new music into library**
+1. Entering your library location
+2. Entering the drop location (where new music files are)
+3. Choosing to move or copy files
+4. Choosing whether to skip duplicates
+5. Automatically organizing files into `Artist/Album/Track` structure

 ### Library Structure